aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/_index.md

 ## **Introduction**

-One of the of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
-Microsoft Excel provides a set of built-in functions and formulas that helps users to perform complex calculations quickly.
+One of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
+Microsoft Excel provides a set of built-in functions and formulas that help users perform complex calculations quickly.
 Aspose.Cells for Python via .NET also provides a huge set of built-in functions and formulas that help developers compute values easily.
-Aspose.Cells for Python via .NET also supports add-in functions.
+Aspose.Cells for Python via .NET also supports add‑in functions.
 Moreover, Aspose.Cells for Python via .NET supports array and R1C1 formulas.

 ## **How to Use Formulas and Functions**